BREAKING

 Operator

-Joshua Tilton — Analyst, Wolf Research
+Joshua Tilton — Analyst, Wolfe Research

 Neil Barua — President and Chief Executive Officer

-In addition to a third party, that linkage is tighter.
-And because it’s tighter, we believe that in the contracting process it’s eyes wide open around when the implementation should occur, when the customer should pay for it and what’s the right thing to do for the process of the actual project itself.
-And so we feel confident that we put the right diligence.
-Number one, and there’s far tighter linkages now than there was 12 months ago.
-Number two is, you know, I think Rob alluded to this.
-I want to just punctuate it is we’re doing deals to build a durable, multi year growth, sustainable business, not telling the customer, if you let us maximize AR for this quarter, you know, you’ll get these certain attributes.
+And the reason why that’s important in answering your question is customer success, i.e., in that team has the implementation expertise when a deal is underway, they’re the ones that actually advise the customer around here’s what we see as the way in which the technology can actually be implemented in addition to a third party.
+That linkage is tighter and because it’s tighter, we believe that in the contracting process, it’s eyes wide open around when the implementations should occur, when the customers should pay for it and what’s the right thing to do for the process of the actual project itself.
+And so we feel confident that we put the right diligence, number one, and there’s far tighter linkages now than there was 12 months ago.

-We’re doing the deals the way they should be the do the deals.
-And so the risk profile of a customer coming back and saying the implementation schedule is different than what you said is low, lower than I’ve seen.
-And at the end of the day, Rob’s got a discipline that says since we were transparent with you, it’s in contract, you’re going to pay for it.
+Number two is, I think, Rob alluded to this, I want to just punctuate it, is we’re doing deals to build a durable, multiyear growth, sustainable business, not telling the customer, if you let us maximize ARR for this quarter, you’ll get these certain attributes.
+We’re doing the deals the way they should be to do the deals.
+And so the risk profile of a customer coming back and saying, the implementation schedule is different than what you said is low, lower than I’ve seen.
+And at the end of the day, Rob’s got a discipline that says, since we were transparent with you, it’s in contract you’re going to pay for it.
 So summary of all that long diatribe is that we feel little risk in that deferred ARR for you to have that PTSD of saying that disappeared or moved out.

-Joshua Tilton — Analyst, Wolf Research
+Joshua Tilton — Analyst, Wolfe Research

 Love it.
-Thanks for the clarity, really appreciate it.
+Thanks for the clarity.
+Really appreciate it.

 Operator

-That concludes our question and answer session.
+That concludes our question-and-answer session.
 I will now turn the call back over to Neil Barua for closing remarks.

 Neil Barua — President and Chief Executive Officer